-When the DSG eCM enters two-way disabled operation as a consequence of being told by the DSG Client Controller to disable its upstream transmitter, it MUST remain tuned to and process DSG traffic on the DOCSIS downstream channel.
-At any point in its initialization or operational sequences, when the DSG eCM receives notification from the DSG Client Controller to disable its upstream transmitter, the DOCSIS 3.0 DSG eCM MUST immediately cease using all of its upstream transmitters.
-The DSG eCM MUST then enter DSG Two-way Disabled operation as described in the figure below.
+When the DSG eCM enters two-way disabled operation as a consequence of being told by the DSG Client Controller to disable its upstream transmitter, it MUST remain tuned to and process DSG traffic on the DOCSIS downstream channel.At any point in its initialization or operational sequences, when the DSG eCM receives notification from the DSG Client Controller to disable its upstream transmitter, the DOCSIS 3.0 DSG eCM MUST immediately cease using all of its upstream transmitters.The DSG eCM MUST then enter DSG Two-way Disabled operation as described in Figure 5-28 below.

-When the eCM is in One-way mode of operation, and the Tdsg3 timer times out, the eCM will "Attempt to Reestablish Upstream" (Figure 5-29) and attempt to collect the MDD to ensure that no parameters have changed.
+When the eCM is in One-way mode of operation, and the Tdsg3 timer times out, the resulting behavior depends on the value of the dsgIfStdOneWayRecovery MIB.
+If this MIB is set to retryUp(1), the eCM will "Attempt to Reestablish Upstream" (Figure 5-29) and attempt to collect the MDD to ensure that no parameters have changed.
 If the eCM successfully collects an MDD, then it will compare the Configuration Change Count field to the value of this field in the previously collected MDD, if any.
 The eCM MUST reinitialize its MAC if the Configuration Change Count field has changed.
 This procedure ensures consistent behavior with non-DSG devices.